mered0th/meredoth-site/_posts/2022-01-10-Encapsulation-of-primitives-and-checked-operator-overloading.md

 damage = foo;
 ```

 One final thing to notice here is that C# doesn't enforce throwing inside the body of checked operators.
-Instead of throw, our GetResult method could just be logging a message be like this:
+Instead of throw, our GetResult method could just be logging a message like this:

 ```csharp
 private static float GetResult(float result)